E: Saxon Elliott

 With little hard information we have been fortunate to hear from a friend of Saxon’s.
 Heritage has always said “It’s all about the memories,” and Heritage member Roger Jeffrey has supplied wonderful memories.

-“I grew up in the 1970s deep woods of Sussex idolising a neighbour and family friend named Saxon Elliott who though he lived with his wife, Rose, in an idyllic remoteness, they were never alone!
+“I grew up in the 1970s deep woods of Sussex idolising a neighbour and family friend named Saxon Elliott who though he lived with his wife, Rosie, in an idyllic remoteness, they were never alone!

 He was the man who taught me to shoot, skin, gut and cook a rabbit by the time I was five.
 He took me out charcoal burning, hurdling and coppicing in the oak, birch and hazel woods that surrounded his cottage in Durfold Wood